opendistro/for-elasticsearch-docs/docs/install/helm.md

    ```bash
    git clone https://github.com/opendistro-for-elasticsearch/opendistro-build
    ```

-   You can use the release tag, e.g. v1.7.0 and v1.8.0, to get the specific opendistro version.
+   You can use the release tag (e.g. `v1.7.0` or `v1.8.0`) to get the specific Open Distro for Elasticsearch version.

 1. Change to the `opendistro-es` directory:

    ```bash